 A veteran is someone who served in the military.

-Have you heard of the Army, Navy, Airforce, Marines and Coast Guard?
+Have you heard of the Army, Navy, Air Force, Marines and Coast Guard?
 This is the military.
-The military is part of our government, and is made up of people who have agreed to join the Army, Navy, Airforce, Marines or Coast Guard, in order to become part of this branch of the governement.
+The military is part of our government, and is made up of people who have agreed to join the Army, Navy, Air Force, Marines or Coast Guard, in order to become part of this branch of the government.
 They are trained for many situations, including emergencies at home.
 Their goal is to protect people who live in their country (and elsewhere).

-Do you know the difference between them and what special skills or equipment they use?
-(As in airplanes, naval ships, etc.)
+Do you know the difference between these different branches and what special skills or equipment they use?
+(As in airplanes, naval ships, etc.),

 A veteran is someone who served in the military during war.

 The military is trained to fight in wars.
 Have you heard of war?
 What do you think it means?

 Before you launch into the explanation of war, you can let kiddos know that for most countries, and especially in more recent times, world leaders negotiate before declaring war.

 If your children are sensitive or very young, getting into details about war should be handled accordingly.
 While we aim to tell our children the truth, there’s no need to keep them up at night in fear.
 Focus your discussion on the veterans who have served in war, and why it is important that we honor them on this day.
 Here’s a few reasons:

 You probably know one.
 Mom, Dad, Grandpa, Grandma, aunts and uncles, neighbors: chances are there’s a veteran in your life.
 Got a photo of the vet?
 Show your kids.
 Putting a face on the concept will help kiddos connect with it.

 Regardless of how you feel about war or specific wars, the fact remains that the men and women who have served during war times did so with honor and bravery.
 Talk about being brave.
 What does it mean?
 Why is it important?